-The audit team shall record all relevant assessment information within the Audit Software, which will act as the point of record for each SARPcheck audit.
+The audit team shall record all relevant assessment information within the Audit Software, to share progress, issues, concerns between teams.

-The Audit Company Audit Team will hold daily meetings at a mutually convenient time, with the Auditee representatives to ensure there are clear lines of communication throughout the audit to share progress, issues, concerns between teams.
+The Audit Company Audit Team will hold daily meetings at a mutually convenient time, with the information exchange on progress, issues, concerns.

+Auditee representatives to ensure there are clear lines of communication throughout the audit